SpooniestBard/hhc2022/docs/hhc2022/web_ring/credential_mining.md

 ![Artifact PCAP, filtered on the naughty IP](./assets/img/wr2-1.png)

-To submit a login request, we know the attacker must have submit a POST request, so we can find the first POST request we see from the naughty IP address (at packet number 7279), right click it, click ```Follow```, and then ```HTTP Stream```.
+To submit a login request, we know the attacker must have sent a POST request, so we can find the first POST request we see from the naughty IP address (at packet number 7279), right click it, click ```Follow```, and then ```HTTP Stream```.

-TODO: Smaller image for legibility?
 ![Steps to following the HTTP Stream of the naughty IP's first POST request](./assets/img/wr2-2.png)

 This will bring up the text of the HTTP content sent to and from this IP in a separate dialogue: